nerds-with-keyboards/routerino/README.md

 ## Features

 Routerino empowers developers to define and manage routing and SEO concerns in one centralized location.
-This approach eliminates duplication when creating sitemaps and setting page metadata like descriptions or open-graph tags.
-The core fits in one file for easy vendoring if that suits your need.
+This approach eliminates duplication when creating sitemaps and setting page metadata, such as descriptions or open-graph tags.
+The core of Routerino fits in a single file, making it easy to vendor if that suits your needs.

 Key capabilities: